KostasKoutrou/kostaskoutrou.github.io/_posts/performance_troubleshooting_mde.md

 ## MPLog file parsing for performance impact

 The Microsoft Protection Log (MPLog) file is one of a few files found under the path `C:\ProgramData\Microsoft\Windows Defender\Support`.
-Under this path, a few files which contain Defender logs can be found, including:
+Under this path, a few files which contain different Defender logs can be found, including:

 - MPDetection
 - MPDeviceControl